 The purpose of this study was to explore the status of children from families with varying levels of TANF participation by examining a set of educational outcomes that have been shown to be important indicators of child well-being.

-Issue 15: Examining the Association of Children's Academic Performance with their Exposure to Parental Intimate Partner Violence and Child Maltreatment
+Minn-LInK Brief 15: Examining the Association of Children's Academic Performance with Their Exposure to Parental Intimate Partner Violence and Child Maltreatment

 Minn-LInK Report Brief—Special Topic No. 15, Summer 2013